Notes on the Geography of Israel: Israel and the West Bank, 2019

 A peek inside, with columns donated by Mussolini and ceiling paintings from Egypt's Farouk.
 Nothing remains of the original mosque.
 Were its doors, like these, also painted in the prophet's color?

 A closed door on the east side might be older than the others.

 Each of the eight stairways leading to the platform of the Dome of the Rock has an arcade called a mawazim, or scale, in the belief that at the end of the world scales will hang here to weigh souls.
 Want to go inside?
 Sorry; no dice.
 Wasn't that way as late as the 1990s.

 Here's a door at the northwest corner of the enclosure.
 It leads to the Cotton Suq or market opened in 1336 by Tankiz, a long-serving Turkish viceroy of Syria.
 Tenure didn't help him; after 28 years in post, he was brought to Egypt and executed in 1340.
 The market here has had its own rough patches.

 Neatly inlaid limestone in red, black, and yellow.

 In the early years of the British mandate, the market not only sold cloth but supported weaving and other crafts.
-Cheaper imports decimated the place within a couple of decades, and the crafts now are replaced by penny candies.
-Made locally?
+Cheaper imports decimated the craft economy within a couple of decades.
+Are these penny candies made locally?
 Good question.

-It's hard to have a warm spot in your heart for the colonial British, despite their efforts in Palestine.
-Just outside the Old City, there's a large cemetery full of the graves of their policeman.
+Just outside the Old City, there's a large cemetery full of the graves of British policeman.
 The city also has a couple of British churches, including St Andrew's, close to the cemetery and even closer to the train station.

-Consecrated in 1930, the church is as cold as outer space.
+Consecrated in 1930, St. Andrews is as cold as deep space.